-One of the first basic tap dancing steps you will learn is the 'shuffle', which uses the toe only.
-You take your working leg, up off the floor, whilst your supporting leg holds your weight, and you bring it forward quickly and tap your toe on the hard ground before bringing it back to the starting position and tapping once again in the same place on the way back.
+One of the first basic tap dancing steps you'll learn is the 'shuffle', which uses the toes only.
+You take your working leg, up off the floor, whilst your supporting leg holds your weight, and you bring it forward quickly and tap your toes on the hard ground before bringing it back to the starting position and tapping once again with your shoe in the same place on the way back.

 Where To Find Beginners Tap Dance Classes Near Me

-With the likes of Jazz tap classes, theatre tap classes, rhythm tap classes, performance tap classes and modern tap classes to choose from, you will be spoilt for choice!
-Not to mention the fact that they offer lessons almost every day of the week at a time and location, and for a cost that suits you and your family.
+With the likes of Jazz tap classes, theatre tap classes, rhythm tap classes, performance tap lessons and modern tap classes to choose from, you will be spoilt for choice.
+Not to mention the fact that you're likely to find lessons almost every day of the week at a time and location, and for a cost that suits you and your family.

-You and your tapper friends may even be asked to show off your choreographed modern dance with a dance performance or recital at a dance festival that celebrates its traditions.
+At some point, you and your tapper friends may even be asked to show off your choreographed modern dance with a performance or recital at a festival that celebrates its traditions.

 Learn To Tap Dance From Anywhere